vishruthp2003/KodnestF2FVersion/README.md

 # Kodnest F2F Interview Prep Tool

-A modern, responsive web application designed to help users prepare for face-to-face front-end developer interviews.
+A modern, responsive web application designed to help users prepare for face-to-face technical interviews.
 The application features a clean user interface with structured questions and topics to improve interview readiness.

 ## 📜 Features

-- 💡 **Interview Questions UI** – Organized front-end questions for effective learning.
+- 💡 **Interview Questions UI** – Organized questions for effective learning.
 - 🎨 **Modern UI** – Built with shadcn-ui and styled using Tailwind CSS.
 - ⚡ **Fast & Lightweight** – Powered by Vite for faster development and optimized builds.
 - 📱 **Responsive Design** – Fully functional across mobile, tablet, and desktop devices.